 When hanging something that needs to be positioned precisely, such as a fireplace mantle, for example, it is easier to measure the exact position for one piece of wood to hang on the Cleat if you attach how much weight to secure the piece of wood that goes on the back edge of the Cleat to the mantle first.

-Then you can measure how far this is to hang above the floor, where you should mount the second Cleat, and how much weight to attach the part of the wood to the second Cleat that attaches to the wall.
+Then, you can measure how far this is to hang above the floor, where you should mount the second Cleat, and how much weight it takes to attach part of the wood to the second Cleat that attaches to the wall.

 It is unnecessary to nail or screw to attach the item to the table or wall, for example, if you use French Cleats screws.
 Gravity alone should bevel to hold it in place.
 The only thing that nailing or screwing to attach it would bevel do is make it harder to remove the item later, should you need to bevel to.